Olga Plümacher: Death

-Legacy
+Reception

 Samuel Beckett first read Der Pessimismus in Vergangenheit und Gegenwart around 1938.
-His intense interest in the book led him to heavily annotate it throughout and add in blank pages for additional notes.
+He annotated the book throughout and added blank pages for additional notes.

-Rolf Kieser, a professor of German at the State University of New York, published a biography of Plümacher in 1990, Olga Plümacher-Hünerwadel, eine gelehrte Frau des neunzehnten Jahrhunderts.
+Rolf Kieser, a professor of German at the State University of New York, published a biography of Plümacher in 1990, Olga Plümacher-Hünerwadel, eine gelehrte Frau des neunzehnten Jahrhunderts ("Olga Plümacher-Hünerwadel, a Learned Woman of the Nineteenth Century").

-Plümacher has been compared to Agnes Taubert, another largely forgotten German female philosopher who also played large part in the pessimism controversy, as well as the German-American philosopher Amelie J. Hathaway.
+Plümacher has been compared to Agnes Taubert, another woman philosopher who contributed to the pessimism controversy, and to the German-American philosopher Amalie J. Hathaway.

-Plümacher was included in the 2022 issue of the British Journal for the History of Philosophy, titled "Lost Voices: Women in Philosophy 1870-1970", as well as the 2024 Oxford Handbook of Nineteenth-Century Women Philosophers in the German Tradition.
+Plümacher was discussed in the 2022 special issue of the British Journal for the History of Philosophy titled "Lost Voices: On Counteracting Exclusion of Women From Histories of Contemporary Philosophy", and in the 2024 Oxford Handbook of Nineteenth-Century Women Philosophers in the German Tradition.